jal0317/Networks-Programming/README.md

 	gcc server.c -lpthread
 	./a.out PORTNUMBER
+	PORTNUMBER

+Make sure you enter the portnumber TWICE as shown

 Open a web browser, and type the following URL into your browser, replacing "www.website.net" with a website of your choosing and